-Course Outcome Cognitive Level POs CO1 Sections of pyramids, prisms, cubes, cones and cylinders resting on their bases in 2D U PO1, CO1 Sections of pyramius, prisms, cubes, cones and cylinders resting on their bases in 20 U PO5, CO2 Orthographic views of machine parts with and without sectioning in 2D.
-U PO1, CO2 Orthographic views of machine parts with and without sectioning in 25. Ŭ PO5, CO3 Sectional views for threads with terminologies of ISO Metric, BSW, square and acme, sellers and American standard PO1, - 03 threads in 2D.
-CO4 Hexagonal and square headed bolt and nut with washer, stud bolts with nut and lock nut, flanged nut, slotted nut, PO1, taper and split pin for locking counter sunk head screw, grub screw, Allen screw assemblies in 2D U PO5, CO5 Parallel key, Taper key, and Woodruff Key as per the ISO standards in 2D U PO1, - 03 rarallel key, Taper key, and Woodruff key as per the 150 standards in 20 U PO5, CO6 single and double riveted lap joints, butt joints with single/double cover straps, cotter and knuckle joint for two rods U PO1, C00 in 2D U PO5, CO7 Sketch split muff, protected type flanged, pin type flexible, Oldham's and universal couplings in 2D U PO1, CO7 Sketch split man, protected type nanged, pin type hexible, Oldham s and dhiversal couplings in 20 U PO5, accomplies from the part drawings with limits, fits and telegrapse given for Dlummer block.
-Pam bettem safety valve PO1, CO8 assemblies from the part drawings with limits, fits and tolerance given for Plummer block, Ram bottom safety valve, I.C.
-Engine connecting rod, Screw Jack, Tailstock of lathe, Machine Vice and Lathe square tool post in 2D and 3D U PO5, 1.C.
-Engine connecting rou, screw fack, ranstock of fathe, Machine vice and Lathe square tool post in 2D and 3D PO12 Total Hours of instruction 50
+- Sections of pyramids, prisms, cubes, cones and cylinders resting on their bases in 2D - Orthographic views of machine parts with and without sectioning in 2D. - Sectional views for threads with terminologies of ISO Metric, BSW, square and acme, sellers and American standard threads in 2D. - Hexagonal and square headed bolt and nut with washer, stud bolts with nut and lock nut, flanged nut, slotted nut, taper and split pin for locking counter sunk head screw, grub screw, Allen screw assemblies in 2D - Parallel key, Taper key, and Woodruff Key as per the ISO standards in 2D - single and double riveted lap joints, butt joints with single/double cover straps, cotter and knuckle joint for two rods in 2D - Sketch split muff, protected type flanged, pin type flexible, Oldham's and universal couplings in 2D - assemblies from the part drawings with limits ,fits and tolerance given for Plummer block, Ram bottom safety valve, I.C.
+Engine connecting rod, Screw Jack, Tailstock of lathe, Machine Vice and Lathe square tool post in 2D and 3D